hartleys/QoRTs/README.md

     install.packages("QoRTsExampleData_0.1.3.tar.gz", repos = NULL, type="source")

 The original bam files are currently too large to upload to github.
 These files, along with a comprehensive walkthrough demonstrating how all analysis can be run on them, can be found here: ftp://nhgriftp.nhgri.nih.gov/pub/outgoing/mullikin/example_data/QoRTsFullExampleData.zip.
+(File is ~1.5gb)

 ##MORE INFORMATION:
 For more information, see the QoRTs vignette, QoRTs-vignette.pdf